Aggregate

 To guarantee that \(\sum_{i=1...n} \omega_i = 1\) all weights will be normalized automatically during runtime.

-Global parameters of all aggregate similarity measures #
+Global parameters #

 ParameterType/RangeDefault ValueDescription